Better you, better Lambeth

 Latest news

-1. April is Autism Acceptance Month, and Lambeth Together partners are dedicated to improving the lives of autistic people through the seven key priorities in our All-Age Autism Strategy.
-To highlight the importance of this work, we’re sharing stories of impact and information on how your organisation or school can get involved in fostering acceptance of people with autism.
+3. April is Autism Acceptance Month, and Lambeth Together partners are dedicated to improving the lives of autistic people through the seven key priorities in our All-Age Autism Strategy.
+To highlight the importance of this work, we’re sharing R’s story of impact and information on how your organisation or school can be more inclusive to people with autism.